schmeegok/MicroViewDS18TempSensorRGB/README.md

 Currently:
 The project for now does use both temp-sensors and the RGB LED.
 The mode of the display is controlled by push-button (to toggle modes), and the RGB LED works differenty for each mode.

-What's next:
-I want to build in serial output to log temps on an external Raspberry Pi.
-The Pi  will collect a time-frame of samples and do one or all of the following:
-1. Email the log file to me (so I can set it up at home and see what the temp is like back at home).
-2. Plot the temp trend (and possibly email the image).
-3. Save off the log files for later viewing.
+Additionally, I have added a humidity sensor and T5403 barometric pressure sensor.

+The MicroView weather station has been connected to an older Raspberry Pi 1 with WIFI adapter.
+The Raspberry Pi runs a python script at boot to control the power up sequence of the MicroView, read the data off of the serial port, and log the sensor data to https://data.sparkfun.com/streams/NJXyDLYX2ns5G5nG8pZz

+Also, the sensor data is sent to Weather Underground to provide weather data to their Personal Weather Station Network.
+You can see the station data broadcast here: https://www.wunderground.com/personal-weather-station/dashboard?ID=KCOCOLOR604#history